5.3 Vortec supercharger Whipple

 Carb Approved?
 Yes (2004-2006 Only)

-The Whipple kits are designed to fit all GMC/Chevy/Cadillac trucks and SUVs from 2004–2013.
-There is both a 2004–2006 GM Whipple kit and a 2007–2013 GM Whipple kit.
-Of the two kits, only the 2004–2006 one is CARB approved and 50 states legal.
-However, both kits have basically the same components as well as the same exact W140ax blower.
+The Whipple kits are designed to fit all trucks and SUVs from 2004–2013.
+Both kits have basically the same components as well as the same exact W140ax blower.
 The Whipple kit is a solid product for the 5.3 Vortec, and the most powerful roots/twin-screw on the market.

 Can a stock 5.3 Vortec handle a supercharger?